davidcho11/mqtt_wss_client/README_EN.md

 2. **Memory Management**: The `MQTTClient` object must remain valid until the `run()` method completes.

-3. **SSL Disabled**: Setting `use_ssl = false` creates an insecure connection.
+3. **SSL Disable**: Setting `use_ssl = false` creates an insecure connection.
 Do not use in production environments.

-4. **Auto-Reconnection**: When a connection is lost, automatic reconnection is attempted.
-Subscriptions are not automatically restored after reconnection, so you may need to re-subscribe if necessary.
+4. **Auto-reconnection**: Automatically attempts to reconnect when the connection is lost.
+Subscriptions are not automatically restored on reconnection, so you may need to resubscribe if necessary.

 ## License